Meet the BME

-Top Fuel Team's Driver
+Meet BME Top Fuel Driver

 Troy Buff

-Troy Buff is a life-long drag racer.
-Born in Bay City, Texas in 1963 and growing up in southeast Texas, as a kid, whenever anyone asked, "Hey, Troy...whatcha gonna be when you grow up?"
-He'd answer confidently, " A Top Fuel driver!"
+Born in 1963, Troy Buff is a life-long drag racer.
+In the mid-'60s, as a kid growing up in southeast Texas, anytime someone asked, "What do you want to be when you grow up?"
+Troy answered confidently, " A Top Fuel driver!"

-Troy’s Dad, NHRA Hall of Famer, Willard Buff, started racing in the early 1960s with a classic '40 Willys Gas Coupe.
-Later he ran an injected-on-nitro dragster against some of the greats of the sport...Dale Armstrong, Ken Veney and Brad Anderson to name a few.
-Towards the end of his driving career, Buff the elder, raced a Top Alcohol Dragster called the "Golddigger".
+Troy's Dad, NHRA Hall of Famer, Willard Buff, started racing in the early 1960s with a classic, '40 Willys Gas Coupe.
+Later, he ran a dragster, injected-on-nitro, against some of the legends of the sport: Dale Armstrong, Ken Veney and Brad Anderson, to name a few.
+Towards the end of his career, Buff the elder, raced a Top Alcohol Dragster called "Golddigger".

 "It is ready to start?"
 Willard asked.